AndyObtiva/glimmer-dsl-swt/README.md

 Custom shells are a kind of custom widgets that have shells only as the body root.
 They can be self-contained applications that may be opened and hidden/closed independently of the main app.

 They may also be chained in a wizard fashion.

+You can find out about [published Glimmer Custom Shells](https://github.com/AndyObtiva/glimmer-dsl-swt#gem-listing) by running the `glimmer list:gems:customshell` command

 Example (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):